JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 SwiftUI connects the view model (`ContentView.ViewModel`) with the view (`ContentView`):

-* The `ContentView.ViewModel` class is declared as an `ObservableObject`.
+* The `ContentView.ViewModel` class is declared as an `ObservableObject` which lets it report changes.
-  The `@ObservedObject` wrapper for the `viewModel` property in `ContentView` subscribes the view to the view model.
+  The `@ObservedObject` wrapper for the `viewModel` property in `ContentView` subscribes the view to these changes.
-* The `greetings` property of the view model uses the `@Published` wrapper.
-  It allows SwiftUI to automatically update the view when this property changes.
+* Changes to the `greetings` property, which has the `@Published` wrapper, trigger SwiftUI to update `ContentView`.

 Now you need to implement the `startObserving()` function to consume flows using one of the available KMP libraries that allow that.

-### Choose a library to consume flows from iOS
+### Choose a library for consuming Kotlin flows in Swift

 In this tutorial, you can use [SKIE](https://skie.touchlab.co/) or the [KMP-NativeCoroutines](https://github.com/rickclephas/KMP-NativeCoroutines) library to help you work with flows in iOS.